shove/shove/README.markdown

 This is the javascript client library for shove.io, the SaaS for web push.
 Hosting your own version of the script is not supported since the javascript is modified with cluster information on request.
 You can, however, look here if you are curious.

-For a full overview of the client and instructions on how to use it, please check out the [shove.io javascript documentation](http://shove.io/documentation/javascript)

 ## Include the Shove Library

 Include the latest stable version of the shove javascript client.